mobile app bar

 May 13, 2025; Oklahoma City, Oklahoma, USA; Denver Nuggets forward Aaron Gordon (32) gestures after scoring against the Oklahoma City Thunder during the second half of game five of the second round for the 2025 NBA Playoffs at Paycom Center.

-The Denver Nuggets have been a consistent force in the NBA over the last five years, managing to compete for the ultimate prize despite the competitiveness of the West.
-The 2025-26 season promises to be more stacked than ever, but there is optimism in the Mile High City camp, at least according to Aaron Gordon.
+The Denver Nuggets have been a force in the NBA over the last five years, managing to compete and win the ultimate prize.
+That too, after coming on top in the competitive West. which is more stacked than ever in the 2025-26 season.
+But there is optimism in the Mile High City camp, according to Aaron Gordon.

 Gordon is also excited about Johnson, Jonas Valanciunas, and Tim Hardaway Jr. being added to the mix.
 “That’s a squad, especially with Big Val too.
 Big Val is gonna hold that down.
 That’s a boy.
 We got a squad,” he continued.

 Gordon, for instance, finally feels like his body and mind are syncing up.
-“I feel like I’m the best I’ve ever been at basketball, and I feel like we’re gonna see another champion,” he stated during a recent ad.
+“I feel like I’m the best I’ve ever been at basketball, and I feel like we’re gonna see another champion,” he stated during a recent ad campaign.

-That is coming from a guy who was ice cold in the playoffs, hitting game-winning shots against the Clippers and the Thunder earlier this year.
+That is coming from a guy who was sharp in the playoffs, hitting game-winning shots against the Clippers and the Thunder earlier this year.
 If he stays healthy and plays even half as well as he did in that stretch, Denver could very well grab another ring.

 Post Edited By:Somin Bhattacharjee